EYFS

 The Great Outdoors

 Opportunities to learn outdoors are essential for the development and wellbeing of all children.
-We are passionate about children having fantastic outdoor learning experiences and weekly Forest School sessions form an important part of our curriculum.
+We are passionate about children having fantastic experiences and weekly outdoor learning sessions form an important part of our curriculum.

 • Slide title